 Every year, the Year 13 Drama group works alongside Drama staff to write, produce and perform a fantastic evening's entertainment in the shape of a murder mystery.
-Last year's production was titled A Hollywood Homicide" telling the tragic tale of one of Hollywood's most infamous couples.
+Last year's production was titled "Perish and Prejudice" which documented the tragic tale of infidelity and greed leading to a gruesome end at the annual church fayre.
 Featuring food, drinks and twists and turns aplenty, this evening is always a great way to celebrate the end of the first half term".